| | Because in our 12 months in government we set an

 will trickle down to ordinary Fijians.
 In reality these schemes were

+designed to benefit only the elite in Fijian society.
 We believe that the wealth of the indigenous people lies

 largely in sustainable development of their land, forest, mineral and